-Sky TV customers were hit with big price hikes in June 2016 for the second year running, yet you don't have to put up with it.
-Existing Sky customers frequently email us their successes, getting £100s off using the powerhouse weapon they possess – haggling.
+Sky line rental, broadband and TV customers are soon to be hit with price hikes yet again, but you don't have to put up with it.
+Use your right to leave penalty-free as leverage when wielding the powerhouse weapon you possess – haggling.

 In this guide...